 The Romans made it an important centre and called it Ossónoba.
 Today Faro serves as a gateway to the south for millions of holidaymakers, mainly Europeans, who flock to the Algarve for a few days of rest and relaxation in the sun.

-At the heart of the old part of the city, the Largo da Sé is a peaceful square lined with orange trees and flanked by the bishops’ palace, which is still in use.
+At the heart of the old part of the city, the city’s well-preserved 13th-century cathedral is a fine fusion of Gothic, Renaissance and Baroque architecture.
+The surrounding Largo da Sé is a peaceful square lined with orange trees and flanked by the bishops’ palace, which is still in use.

 Just outside the city’s ancient walls through a Moorish archway, the 18th-century church of São Francisco is impressively decorated with tiled scenes of the life of St Francis.
 Further north is the 17th-century chapel of Pé da Cruz with interesting oil panels of stories from Genesis, such as the creation of the sun and stars.

 Housed in a former convent, the excellent Museu Arqueológico (Archaeological Museum) features a magnificent floor mosaic laid in Roman times and an extensive collection of Moorish oil lamps, plus a rare 16th-century Eucharistic safe.

 The town’s maritime museum housed in the harbour master’s building on the waterfront, has an extensive collection of oceanographic instruments and model ships.